 The Perseids is named after constellation Perseus because meteors seem to spread out from an area surrounding the constellation, this is called the radiant.
 The Perseids Meteor Shower is one of the world’s most famous astronomical summertime events and is called “Ole Reliable” because the Perseids always seems to be an enjoyable strong August meteor shower.
 The reason for its popularity is that people living in the northern hemisphere are usually treated to warmer weather which makes viewing much more enjoyable.
 Trust me, I know from years of experience and have been known to stand out in the freezing cold for hours (warm weather is better).

 The Perseids Meteor Shower will peak in the morning of August 12 where meteors can be seen anywhere in the sky.
 The main thing to viewing any meteor shower is to find a safe, dark place away from man-made lights and lean back in a relaxing position looking toward the darkest part of the sky.
-Sometimes the Moon can be a hindrance, but this year the Moon will not be shedding much light, as during the peak it will be a waxing crescent Moon phase, so this means more visible meteors.
+Sometimes the Moon can be a hindrance, but this year the Moon will not be shedding much light, so this means more visible meteors.

 Perseids Meteor Shower General Rules